If you have a safeguarding concern which you wish to report, then you can do by phoning: The First Contact Service on 03000 26 79 79.

-If any parent or carer need to contact the Child and Adolescent Mental Health Services the emergency number for Camhs Crisis Team is 0191 4415733 (8am-10pm 7 days a week).
+If any parent or carer needs to contact the Child and Adolescent Mental Health Services, the emergency number for Camhs Crisis Team is 0191 4415733 (8am-10pm 7 days a week).

 At Annfield Plain Junior School, we regard the safeguarding of children as our main priority.
 We believe that we all have the right to be happy, to be safe and to learn.
 We all have the responsibility to make this happen.

 - The welfare of the child remains paramount;